kamo-naoyuki/pytorch_complex/README.md

 https://github.com/pytorch/pytorch/issues/755

-I'm looking forward to the completion, but I need `ComplexTensor` for some DNN experiments for now and I don't want to use any other DNN tools.
+I'm looking forward to the completion, but I need `ComplexTensor` for now and I don't want to use any other DNN tools.
  I created this cheap module for the workaround of this problem.

 I'll throw away this project as soon as  `ComplexTensor` is completely supported!